frankp-inetsoft/stylebi/CONTRIBUTING.md

 The pull request will then be reviewed by our developers and accepted once they are deemed appropriate.

-For an example of a forked project with steps on creating a new REST data source, please see the relevant [wiki page](placeholder).
+For an example of a forked project with steps on creating a new REST data source, please see the relevant [wiki page](https://github.com/frankp-inetsoft/stylebi/wiki/Example-Contribution-(Creating-a-New-Data-Source)).

 ### Submitting Changes <a name="submitting"></a>